 Coronavirus (COVID-19) has meant that the Government banks and other organisations are having to act quickly to offer help and support to companies and businesses affected.
 The government shut down of whole sectors of the economy is having a profound impact.

-Please note that the guide was written pre COVID-19 and there are some likely changes to insolvency rules regarding wrongful trading.
+Please note that the guide was written pre COVID-19 and there have been some changes to the insolvency rules regarding wrongful trading.
 Please see more information on the new rules here.

 So what has been done?